 Maybe it was in those years where playing with crayons and rolling in the dirt was no longer in the curriculum, or perhaps it happened later when we were told our worth was measured in the size of our paychecks and colored by the filters of our Instagram feeds.

 When you finally stop running from one thing to the next, you simply look around and realize you have no idea where you drifted through the years, and worse yet, you suddenly don’t know if you like where you’re going.

-For me, this happened when I was 27.
-My mother died unexpectedly, an ill-fated engagement unraveled a year later, I lost my job and a beloved mentor was diagnosed with and was taken by, pancreatic cancer.
+My wake up call came in a series of shocks.
+My mother died unexpectedly, an ill-fated engagement unraveled a year later, I lost my job and said goodbye to a beloved mentor with pancreatic cancer.

 Sometimes you need a sucker punch to the gut to level your life out- because up until that point, I couldn’t stop moving for fear of missing out.

 It was then I started to evaluate my choices and stopped chasing.
 I took my wedding fund and travelled solo for a year.
 Found love.
 Moved to Texas.
 Questioned everything and decided to stop sacrificing today for a promise of tomorrow.

 In 2015, I took a solo honeymoon to Bermuda after calling off my wedding.

 Life simply is a choice to dance in the margins of joy and pain.

 It may sound all to familiar to you- chase a degree, to chase a salary to chase a career to chase a marriage- sprinting from accomplishment to accomplishment to prove you’re so worthy of happiness that this next sprint will put you to some mythical finish line.